IndoorDragon/head-tracked-view-assist/README.md

 - a bundled tracker executable (OpenCV + MediaPipe) that sends motion data to Blender over localhost UDP.

 ## Features
 - Real-time head tracking using a webcam
 - Smooth viewport yaw/pitch + zoom
 - Adjustable sensitivity and smoothing
 - Multi-viewport support
 - One-click tracker launch from Blender
+- Launch tracker with preview window or run silently in the background
+- Prevents multiple tracker instances from running simultaneously
-- No external Python installation required (Windows build)
+- No external Python installation required

 ## Requirements
 - Blender 4.x (Windows)